ivanshalashilin/Cavity/README.md

 3. Repeat 2 for diff gain and threshold
 4. Change pulse width to desired value (see below)

+The schematics/circuit diagrams for the peak detector boxes are available in the CCM.

 ## Arduino

-The Arduino Due takes 4 digital inputs - TTL 780nm, TTL 1104nm, rising and falling edge of function generator scan trigger, and two digital outputs for feedback to the cavity and the laser.
+The Arduino Due takes 4 digital inputs - TTL 780nm, TTL 1104nm, rising and falling edge of function generator scan trigger.
+There are two digital outputs for feedback to the cavity and the laser.
 The Arduino is set up as follows:

 (pin values are arbitrary.
 Choose whatever corresponds to the code/is convenient)